James Fitzgerald (1742–1835): Promotions and last offices

 Fitzgerald never sought political office, but he eagerly accepted professional appointments, which helped him at the bar.
 He thus became in rapid succession Third Serjeant of Ireland in 1779, Second Serjeant in 1784, and Prime Serjeant in 1787.
 In all the debates which preceded the final abolition of the independent Irish parliament, Fitzgerald distinguished himself.
 He opposed the project of the Union with all his might, and he was certainly disadvantaged in his cause, for in 1799 he was dismissed from his post of Prime Serjeant to make way for St George Daly, who had been converted to the Unionist policy.
-The Irish bar insisted on showing their respect for him, and continued to give him the precedence in court over the Attorney-General and Solicitor-General which he had held as Prime Serjeant.
+The Irish bar insisted on showing their respect for him, and continued to give him precedence in court over the Attorney-General and Solicitor-General which he had held as Prime Serjeant.
 When the Union Acts were carried, Fitzgerald accepted it, and he sat in Parliament for Ennis from 1802 to February 1808, when he resigned the seat to his son, William Vesey Fitzgerald.
-He, however, was re-elected in 1812, but again resigned in January 1813, when he finally retired from politics.
+He was re-elected in 1812, but resigned his seat in January 1813, and retired from politics.

 James Fitzgerald died at Booterstown, near Dublin, on 20 January 1835, aged 93; the baroness had predeceased him on 3 January 1832.
 His youngest son, Henry Vesey-Fitzgerald, was Dean of Emly (1818–26), and Dean of Kilmore from 1826 till his death, on 30 March 1860.
 He succeeded his eldest brother as third Lord Fitzgerald and Vesey in 1843.